 You may have to branch out a bit from your comfort zone to find them, but our favorite places to find bulk deals are: on eBay (buying lots), through retail arbitrage (we routinely clean off clearance shelves), or through liquidation auctions.
 If you’re buying things that won’t expire, remember: “If one is good, two is three times better.”

-Buying in lots is one of the easiest ways to “buy yourself more time.”
-Buy adding money into your business equation, you are freeing up the time you would spend sourcing.
+Buying lots is one of the easiest ways to “buy yourself more time.”
+By adding money into your business equation, you are freeing up the time you would spend sourcing.
 While it’s not exactly a tit-for-tat exchange, you are now free to spend the time you would have spent sourcing, listing!

 Here’s a story to illustrate the point: when two young graphic designers started an innovative map drawing company, everyone loved their designs.
 Soon, they were spending more time packing orders and dropping them off at the post office than they were designing.
 The problem is, pretty much anyone off the street could pack an order.
 So, like these two, you need to identify where you can add the most value to your business (for most of us, it’s the knowledge we have that lets us source efficiently), and spend more time on it.

 We may be uniquely positioned to give advice on this front as this is where we’re currently at.
 Here is our recommendation: find an employee, not a partner.
-Bringing someone all the way into your business (meaning they do whatever you need them to: helping your source, list, ship, etc.) is asking for trouble.
+Bringing someone all the way into your business (meaning they do whatever you need them to, such as helping you source, list, ship, etc.) is asking for trouble.
 Instead, identify a single aspect of your business and outsource it.
 The easiest things (in my opinion) to outsource are photographing items and shipping things.

 Whatever you have your new employee do, be very specific about what and how you want them to do things.
-Stay tuned for the blog post that we share our employee contract, how we hire and divide jobs, and how to eventually turn your eBay business into passive income through hiring help.
-Until then, get back to work!
+Stay tuned for the blog post where we share our employee contract, how we hire and divide jobs, and how to eventually turn your eBay business into passive income through hiring help.